smx501/pdsnd_github/README.md

 ### Project 3 (Versioning)

+### Description
-### Exploration of Bikeshare Data
+Exploration of Bikeshare Data

 ### Files used
-Include the files used
+bikeshare.py
+washington.csv
+chicago.csv
+new_york_city.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.